Frank Castle (Marvel Cinematic Universe): Protecting Amy Bendix

-A year and a half later, Castle helps a young girl named Rachel escape a dangerous group at a bar.
+A year later, Castle helps a young girl named Rachel escape a dangerous group at a bar.
 After a shootout, they flee to a motel, where Castle learns Rachel’s real name is Amy Bendix.
 The group continues to pursue them, leading to a series of confrontations.
 Castle calls Madani for help but is left to defend himself.
 Flashbacks reveal John Pilgrim's past as a white supremacist and his mission to capture Castle and Bendix.
 Castle and Bendix escape to New York, where Castle seeks information about Russo.
 Meanwhile, Russo has recovered and begins manipulating veterans for a robbery spree.

 Castle tracks down the Russians who hired Bendix's group, killing most of them and sparing their leader, Poloznev, who is later killed by Pilgrim.
 Castle finds out that Russo is planning more violence, and Castle confront him.
 During the standoff, Castle realizes Russo has amnesia and does not remember killing his family.
 Russo's gang continues its crime spree, and Castle confronts Russo, revealing he was responsible for Russo's scars.
 Russo's men ambush Castle, but Castle survives and finds Russo at Valhalla.

 After a brutal battle at Valhalla, Castle learns he was set up for the murder of three women.
 He is arrested but later freed by Page and Madani.
 Castle and Bendix escape, but Pilgrim continues to pursue them.
 Castle kills Russo and confronts the Schultzes at their mansion.
 Castle kills Eliza Schultz and forces Anderson Schultz to take his own life.
 Castle, Bendix, and Pilgrim go their separate ways, and Castle embraces his role as the Punisher.

 Reunion with Matt Murdock

 At his hideout, Castle meets with Murdock again when the latter finds the bullet used in Hector Ayala's murder has the Punisher's symbol on it.
-As Murdock suggests dealing with the corrupt police officers misusing the symbol, Castle calls him out for retiring as Daredevil and not letting Benjamin Poindexter die for killing Nelson a year prior.
+As Murdock suggests dealing with the corrupt police officers misusing the symbol, Castle calls him out for retiring as Daredevil and not letting Benjamin "Dex" Poindexter die for killing Nelson a year prior.

-Castle is contacted by Page to protect Murdock following Poindexter's escape.
+Castle is contacted by Page to protect Murdock following Dex's escape.
 At Murdock's apartment, they fight Fisk's Anti-Vigilante Task Force (AVTF), including Ayala's murderer Cole North, whom Castle insists Murdock to kill, but the latter resists in doing so.
 Both escape an explosion and reunite with Page.
 After Murdock and Page leave, Castle decides to confront the AVTF at Red Hook but is defeated.
-Officer Powell tries to get him to join them, but Castle rejects him and is imprisoned alongside other vigilantes.
-Castle later tricks a prison guard and begins to break free.
+Officer Connor Powell tries to get him to join them, but Castle rejects him and is imprisoned alongside other vigilantes.
+Castle later tricks a prison guard, breaks his arm, and begins to escape.